albertkun/22S-ASIAAM-191A/docs/labs/week3/extra.md

 }
 ```

+## GeoJSON Polygon Coloring

-The following code will turn your geojson into a choropleth map:
+If you drew polygons instead of markers, then following code will turn your geojson into a choropleth map:

 ```javascript
 // this is a function to get the color, notice how the numbers are hard coded, who decides that?